 - You must clean your hands with the alcohol gel or at the sinks provided when entering and leaving the hospital and the ward.

-- You should bring as few bags, coats and other loose belongings with you as possible – ideally just a mobile phone and keys placed in a plastic bag you can throw away as you leave.
+- You should bring as few bags, coats and other loose belongings with you as possible.

 - You must stay at least two metres away from other people at all times.

 - If you have been wearing a disposable face mask, you must put it in the bin provided as you leave the hospital.

 Find out where to get a lateral flow test:

 - Check the Government website for all the latest information

 - All the details about Surrey’s asymptomatic tests are available here.